Posted on January 28th, 2021 at 10:48 am.

-Corner of 15th and Killingsworth.
 Residents of the Vernon Neighborhood in northeast Portland are organizing opposition to a proposed 7-Eleven at the corner of NE Killingsworth and 15th (map).
 Among their list of concerns about the potential store are how it would impact traffic safety — particularly among people walking and biking.
-In a newsletter Read More »

 Posted on October 26th, 2011 at 10:10 am.

-PCC has determined that the corner of Michigan and Killingsworth would be the best location for a multi-story parking garage.(Photo © J. Maus) Portland Community College’s Cascade campus is considering the construction of a four-story parking garage on the northeast corner of N Michigan and Killingsworth.
+Portland Community College’s Cascade campus is considering the construction of a four-story parking garage on the northeast corner of N Michigan and Killingsworth.
 The project is part of district-wide expansion plans funded by a $374 million bond measure passed by voters in 2008.

 Posted on August 18th, 2011 at 11:37 am.